 Men, Grief and a Checklist

-Examine the intuitive and instrumental grieving styles and how they influence the grief of men and women.
-Revisit how societal misconceptions have evolved into “right” and “wrong” ways to grieve.
+Examine how grief in men and women is influenced by intuitive and instrumental grieving styles.
+Learn how societal misconceptions have evolved into “right” and “wrong” ways to grieve.
 Discuss the 10 item “checklist” for men.

 Hit on points that I have felt for the last 11.5 years!
 Job well done.”